CleverFlare/CleverFlare/README.md

 <img src="./github-header-image.png" alt="Header" />

-My name is Muhammad Maher, I'm a JavaScript developer, Full-Stack web developer, and a Linux enthusiast (I use Arch by the way 😁)
+My name is Muhammad Maher, I'm a Full-stack web developer, a Rustacean, and a Linux enthusiast (I use Arch by the way 😁)

 ## <img src="https://media.giphy.com/media/b88QlTSTsj3bEHQyZf/giphy.gif" height="34px" /> About Me